Welcome to our FAQ! Here are a few of the topics we cover here:

 IF the last names and addresses do not match, a certified or original birth certificate will be required.

-IF the minor does not have a state or federal-issued I.D., a certified or original birth certificate along with a school I.D., or a printed picture on a card issued.
+IF the minor does not have a state or federal-issued I.D., a certified or original birth certificate AND secondary form of ID of the misor such as: School I.D. or a printed picture on a card issued.
 (Example: Costco card or yearbook).

 FORMS OF I.D.
 WE DO NOT ACCEPT: